bricklife/LEGO-Mario-Reveng/README.md

 # LEGO Mario Reverse Engineering

+## Overview
-- LEGO Mario is a BLE device which supports [LEGO Wireless Protocol](https://lego.github.io/lego-ble-wireless-protocol-docs/)
-- Its has 5 input devices as follows:
+- LEGO Mario is a BLE device which supports [LEGO Wireless Protocol](https://lego.github.io/lego-ble-wireless-protocol-docs/).
+It has five input devices as follows:
-  - Port 0: `0x47` Accelerometer & Gyro
+  - Port 0: `0x47` Accelerometer, Gesture?
-  - Port 1: `0x49` Color Barcode
+  - Port 1: `0x49` Color Barcode, RGB Color
   - Port 2: `0x4a` Pants
-  - Port 3: `0x46` Events, Debug, and more
+  - Port 3: `0x46` Events, Debug, and something
   - Port 6: `0x14` Voltage
+- Each color barcode is drawn with five color lines out of nine (eight?) colors.
+The code value can be `0x01` - `0xd2`.
+  - e.g. Goomba (クリボー) has a barcode `0x02`.
+- Each pants has a unique 6 bit code physically.
+  - e.g. The default pants is `100001` = `0x22`.

 ## Manufacturer Data
 ```